prisma/prisma/docs/photon/use-only-photon.md

-# Using only Photon (without Lift)
+# Using only Prisma Client JS (without Lift)

-You can use Photon as an ORM in your application without using Lift for database migrations.
+You can use Prisma Client JS as an ORM replacement in your application without using Lift for database migrations.
 This is useful for _existing applications_ when there already is a working migration system or when you don't have the rights inside your organization to perform database migrations yourself.

-When using Photon without Lift, you obtain your data model definition by _introspecting_ your database schema and generating the Prisma data model from it.
-The generated data model then serves as foundation for Photon's generated CRUD API.
+When using Prisma Client JS without Lift, you obtain your data model definition by _introspecting_ your database schema and generating the Prisma data model from it.
+The generated data model then serves as foundation for Prisma Client JS's generated CRUD API.
 Whenever a schema migration is performed on the database afterwards, you need to re-introspect your database (which updates your data model) and re-generate your Prisma Client JS API.

-**This page is about using Photon with an existing database**.
-Learn more about getting started from scratch with Photon and Lift [here](./).
+**This page is about using Prisma Client JS with an existing database**.
+Learn more about getting started from scratch with Prisma Client JS and Lift [here](./).

-## Getting started with Photon
+## Getting started with Prisma Client JS

 ### 1. Set up project using `prisma2 init`